8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) Pxhere.com

 8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) Pixabay

-Of course, you don’t want to damage the ocean that’s providing all of the fun, so made sure your sunscreen choice is “reef-safe”.
-Avoid wearing sunscreen that have oxybenzone which can damage and sometimes kill young coral.
-Check out our sunscreen recommendations in the 10 Best Natural Sunscreens for Tonga.
+Of course, you don’t want to damage the ocean that’s providing all of the fun, so make sure your sunscreen choice is “reef-safe”.
+Avoid wearing sunscreen that has oxybenzone which can damage and sometimes kill young coral.
+Check out our sunscreen recommendations in the 10 Best Reef-Safe Sunscreens for Tonga.

 8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) tongapocketguide.com